docsteveharris/2020-NHS-AI-call/draft.md

 We now seek support to

 1. Upgrade the AI component of the model so that it can learn from a wider range of patient clinical characteristics (lab results, clinical history, vital signs etc.)
-2. To extend the mathematics to include staffing constraints that must also influence bed availability.
+2. To extend the mathematics to include staffing and infection control constraints that must also influence bed availability.
 3. To encapsulate the mathematical model in a software application that is resilient and 'connectable' to hospitals across the NHS (‘interoperability’).
 Our application would enable both hospitals using predominantly paper notes (most nonetheless have an electronic patient booking system) and hospitals that are already fully paperless.
 4. To test the application with clinical and operational teams so that it is reliable, easy and safe to use.